-Singapore roars to life on National Day, as it remembers its independence and beyond.
+Singapore roars to life on National Day, as it celebrates its independence and beyond.

 You know you are witnessing the lead-up to the country’s National Day when you hear the distinctive sound of helicopters and fighter planes overhead—a sure sign that the Republic of Singapore Airforce’s rehearsal for the National Day Parade’s aerial display is in full swing.